symfony/symfony-docs/reference/forms/types/choice.rst

 The ``choices_as_values`` option was added to keep backward compatibility with the *old* way of handling the ``choices`` option.
-When set to ``false`` (or omitted), the choice keys are used as the view value and the choice values are shown to the user as label.
+When set to ``false`` (or omitted), the choice keys are used as the view value and the choice values are shown to the user as the label.

 * Before 2.7 (and deprecated now)::